mhucka/devonthink-hacks/CODE_OF_CONDUCT.md

 ## Enforcement

-If a contributor engages in harassing behaviour, the project organizers may take any action they deem appropriate, including warning the offender or expelling them from online forums, online project resources, face-to-face meetings, or any other project-related activity or resource.
+If a contributor engages in harassing behaviour, the project organizer(s) may take any action they deem appropriate, including warning the offender or expelling them from online forums, online project resources, face-to-face meetings, or any other project-related activity or resource.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the project organizer immediately.
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting [mhucka@caltech.edu](mailto:mhucka@caltech.edu).
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the project team immediately.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project organizer is obligated to maintain confidentiality with regard to the reporter of an incident.
+The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

-Project contributors who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ## Attribution